 Rounding in Excel

 Rounding in Excel alters the actual value in a cell.
 In simple words, rounding means eliminating unwanted numbers and keeping the nearest numbers.
 A simple example will make you understand better.
-The rounding value of 99.50 rounding is 100.
+The rounding value of 99.50 roundings is 100.
 We have different kinds of rounding functions available to make rounding as per requirements.

 How to Round Numbers in Excel?

-Let’s understand how to Round Numbers in Excel using various functions with examples explained below.
+Let’s understand how to Round Numbers in Excel using various functions, with examples explained below.

 Syntax of ROUND is =ROUND(number, number_digit).
 Find the below screenshot for reference.

 Suppose there is a number 45.78956 in cell A2, and we wish to have only 2 digits after the decimal point.
 Apply the ROUND function with number_digits as 2.

 Observe the screenshot .78956 converted to 79 as we mentioned 2 in the number of digits after the decimal point; hence it makes rounding to nearer number .79